-The purpose of the Southern Illinois University (SIU) Sport Club program is to provide athletic opportunities to students who are seeking enjoyment, personal fulfillment, and camaraderie through recreation and competition.
-Sports clubs satisfy the goals and interests of former high school athletes, casual enthusiasts, and curious students and members.
-Through the Sport Club program, Southern Illinois University students develop key skills such as leadership, organizational skills, teamwork, decision making, conflict resolution, and interpersonal interaction.
+The purpose of the Southern Illinois University (SIU) sport club program is to provide opportunities to students who are seeking enjoyment, personal fulfillment, and camaraderie through recreation and competition.
+Sport clubs satisfy the goals and interests of former high school athletes, casual enthusiasts, and curious students and RSS members.
+Through the sport club program, Southern Illinois University students develop key skills such as leadership, organizational skills, teamwork, decision making, conflict resolution, and interpersonal interaction.

-Each sport club is required to maintain active status as a Registered Student Organization (RSO) through the SIU Office of Student Engagement.
+Each sport club is required to maintain an active status as a Registered Student Organization (RSO) as defined by the SIU Office of Student Engagement.
 Like all RSOs, sport clubs are student driven organizations that place the responsibility for administration and organization in the hands of SIU students.
 Club teams may represent SIU at conferences, competitions, and other events across the country and worldwide.
 However, sport clubs are not official bodies of the University and may not sign contracts with third parties on behalf of the University.

-Recreational Sports and Services (RSS) supports the SIU Sport Club program financially and administratively.
+Recreational Sports and Services (RSS) supports the SIU sport club program financially and administratively.
 The Competitive Sports Office serves as the liaison between sport clubs and RSS.
 The Sport Club Handbook outlines and discusses the various policies and procedures of RSS and SIU that directly impact sport club activities.
 Perhaps, more importantly, the Sport Club Handbook serves as a resource for successful club operation.